When a child is picked up by paramedics or brought into an emergency department, we don’t know their weight.

-Gathering more information in order to make the weight estimate more accurate (e.g. measuring the child, taking a sufficient quality image, or finding a parent) increase the complexity of the weight estimation phase.
-This increased complexity increases cognitive load and increases the risk of human error at all phases in the dosing process.
+Gathering more information to make the weight estimate more accurate (e.g. measuring the child, taking a sufficient quality image, or finding a parent) increase the complexity of the weight estimation phase.
+This increased complexity increases cognitive load and the risk of human error at all phases of the dosing process.

 What is the ideal weight estimation tool?

 We need to find something that can be used by anyone who might need to manage a critical paediatric event.
 This includes paramedics, junior medical staff and adult emergency department personnel that may need to manage patients before they reach a tertiary children’s hospital or paediatric emergency department.

 We need clear, easy-to-follow guidelines and associated training that can be rolled out broadly.
 We must keep the cognitive burden as low as possible, as many prescribers will be in an unfamiliar, stressful situation.

 Future protocols may also differ based on the paediatric emergency expertise and training available in that setting, so this needs to be considered.
 For example, a paediatric emergency department may choose a more accurate method with a higher cognitive load than an ambulance service.